chocolatey/choco/README.md

  * The issue has to do with choco itself and is not a package or website issue.
  * Please check to see if your issue already exists with a quick search of the issues.
 Start with one relevant term and then add if you get too many results.
  * You are not submitting an "Enhancement".
 Enhancements should observe [CONTRIBUTING](https://github.com/chocolatey/choco/blob/develop/CONTRIBUTING.md) guidelines.
- * You are not submitting a question - questions are better served as [emails](https://groups.google.com/group/chocolatey) or [gitter chat questions](https://gitter.im/chocolatey/choco).
+ * You are not submitting a question - questions are better served as [emails](https://groups.google.com/group/chocolatey) or [Community Chat questions](https://ch0.co/community-support).
  * Please make sure you've read over and agree with the [etiquette regarding communication](#etiquette-regarding-communication).

 Submitting a ticket: